Your Search for Satisfaction

 Part 2.

-Next you will craft these elements into a story that you can tell to others.
-This story, once written, is a beautiful way to introduce yourself and the good news of Jesus to others.
+Next you will pick some (not all) of these elements to craft into a story that you can tell to others.
+This story, once written, is a beautiful way to tell your defining moments and the good news of Jesus to others.

 Don’t feel like this story needs to be perfect.
 This draft will not be your final version.
 Just write your first version.
 Because you have to have a first version before you have a final version.